Ahdeem/Documentation/RecipeApi.md

 1. Register a user
    - EndPoint: /api/recipe/register-user
    - Method: POST
-   - Path parameters: There are two required parameters: Name and Password
+   - Path parameters: There are two required parameters for this endpoint: name and password.
-   - Description: Creates a new user account to access the recipe API
+   - Description: Creates a new user account to access the recipe API.
    - Response:
      + Scenario 1: Unique username:
        ![Scenario1](./RegisteredUser1.jpg)